-So here is my Giant electric bike review for the Giant Explore E+1 (2020 model) …
+So here is my Giant electric bike review for the Giant Explore E+1 electric hybrid bike (2020 model) …

 Giant Electric Bike Review – Intro

-Shortly after the first lock down in July 2020 I was on the lookout for a hybrid Ebike which would be a good ‘All rounder’ for commuting to work and would perform well on or off-road.
-After many weeks of research I had whittled the list down to 3 contenders – Vanmoof S3, Cowboy and Giant Explore E+1.
+Shortly after the first lockdown in July 2020, I was on the lookout for a hybrid long-range electric bike that would be a good ‘All rounder’ for commuting to work and would perform well on or off-road.
+After many weeks of research, I had whittled the list down to 3 contenders – Vanmoof S3, Cowboy, and Giant Explore E+1.
 All 3 are superb bikes, but I just felt the Giant was the most versatile and best value for money overall for how I wanted to use the bike.

 2. Battery Accessibility – Can be easily be removed and charged on or off the bike

 3. Good Range – Suitable for riding to the office and back home on a single charge (15.5mile each way)

 4. Practicality – Had to be ‘commuter ready’ ie mudguards, lights, and pannier rack

 5. Performance / Power – Suitable for different terrains including off-road

 For me, how the bike looked was a big deal!
 I loved the way Giant had integrated the battery into the frame geometry which made the bike look ‘whole’ rather than bits bolted on to the frame which can sometimes look odd.

 I was also drawn to the contrasting blue frame detailing which really stood out and looks great against the metallic black paintwork.
 In my view this perfectly complements the eX 2, (Tubeless Ready) matt black rims completing the overall look.